Luxury Open Plan Living Space Ideas

-Superb lighting is crucial for any great interior design.
-Lighting directs attention towards focal points and is very important for setting moods in your open-plan zones.
+Superb lighting helps facilitate a great interior design.
+Lighting directs attention towards focal points and can be useful for setting moods in your open-plan zones.
 It’s a great way to add a little more subtle separation between the room sections.
 Pendant lights are a great way to do this.

 Different zones need different atmospheres.
 For example, dining, watching TV and working are all different settings and require different lighting.
 A workplace needs to be focused, and the dining area should encourage social interaction.

 Uncluttered and sophisticated, this minimal home study is the ideal space to relax and focus on your work.
 With matching furniture and stunning detailing, it emits an air of calm with a stunning uniform appeal.

 Natural light is used exceptionally well.
 Just out of the shot, a floor to ceiling window introduces lots of natural light to the room whilst soft, bright coloured features enhance its effect.
 A glass bannister further facilitates the flow of light whilst the wooden stairs, shelves, and organic decorations create a seamless connection between nature and the room’s interior.